cygas/hello-world/README.md

 # hello-world

 Hello there!
-I'm just doing a trainig and watching how the github and branches work.
+I'm just doing a training and watching how the github and branches work.